UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/2-reserving/m5-reserving-combination/index.md

 - Judgmentally, by considering the properties of the models available, and their respective strenghts and weaknesses for different `\(i\)`.
 - With respect to some sort of objective criteria.
   - This is done to some extent in the book (Chapter 12).
-  - This has been done a lot more rigorously only very recently by [Avanzi et al. (2023)](https://arxiv.org/abs/2206.08541) via ensembling, which was awarded the 2023 Hachemeister Prize by the American Casualty Actuarial Society (CAS).
+  - This has been done a lot more rigorously only very recently by honours student Yanfeng (Jim) Li in [Avanzi et al. (2024)](https://doi.org/10.1080/03461238.2024.2365392) via ensembling, which was awarded the 2023 Hachemeister Prize by the American Casualty Actuarial Society (CAS).
   - It is still a relevant topic!

 # Allowance for prior expectations